Sanjay9923/gallery--page-main/README.md

 #  Gallery--Page-main
 ## Overview

-A clean and responsive image gallery built with HTML and CSS.
-This project displays images in a grid layout, making it ideal for portfolios, photo collections, or UI design practice.
-It’s lightweight, loads instantly, and works in any browser without installation.
+A clean and responsive image gallery designed to display photos in an organized grid layout.
+It’s suitable for portfolios, photo collections, and visual showcases.
+The gallery loads quickly, works smoothly across devices, and opens directly in any browser without installation.

 ## Features